DinoChiesa/devjam3-20170405/Labs/Core/05-Securing-APIs-with-OAuth-2-legged/README.md

    ![image alt text](./media/click-the-develop-tab.png)

    This shows you the contents of the API Proxy definition.
+This is just a pass-through proxy.
+There are no logic steps on this proxy, yet.

 3. Select the Proxy name and Update the display name with your initials.